University Residence Halls

 - Ballard West is a University residence hall and it houses upperclassmen.

 Benson Hall is the University's first residence hall designed for co-ed living.
 Built in 1972 and is named after Elizabeth English Benson, a well-known educator and advocate for the deaf.
 Benson was a child of deaf adults (CODA) and gained recognition as a well-known interpreter who signed beautifully.
 She taught audiology and lipreading to graduate students and is considered a pioneer in the field of hearing evaluation.
 She interpreted for prominent individuals such as Presidents John F. Kennedy and Lyndon B. Johnson, Cardinal Francis Spellman, Members of Congress, and government officials.
 Benson also served as a First Lieutenant in the Women's Army Corps (WAC) during World War II and also attended law school so she could overcome her frustration with legal jargons and procedures while interpreting for deaf people in the courtroom.
 She was the Dean of Women, succeeding Elizabeth Peet in 1950.
-The residence hall houses first-year students.
+This residence hall houses first-year students.

 Clerc Hall is the first co-ed residence hall built in 1971.
 Named after Laurent Clerc, the first deaf teacher in the United States, the first deaf person to appear before the Congress of the United States to talk about establishing deaf public schools, and the first deaf person to receive an honorary Masters' degree from Trinity College.
 Clerc came from the French village of LaBalme.
 His family believed that he became deaf as a result of falling from his highchair into the kitchen fire where his right cheek was burned, hence the use of two fingers brushing across the right cheek in sign language.
 He came to America with Thomas Hopkins Gallaudet to teach for 40 years at the American School for the Deaf (ASD) in Hartford, Connecticut.
-The residence hall houses upperclassmen.
+This residence hall houses upperclassmen.

 LIVING AND LEARNING RESIDENCE HALL 6 (LLRH6)

 The Living and Learning Residence Hall 6 (LLRH6) is the newest addition to University housing.
 Built in 2012, LLRH6 is the first environment-friendly residence hall.
 A five-story residence hall with an emphasis on DeafSpace with a warm and welcoming feeling for residents.
 Built through an Integrated/Design Build Process where architects, builders, and university stakeholders were involved.
 LLRH6 is the first residence hall to have an exercise room for exclusive use by the residents.
 Please visit the Gallaudet Living and Learning Residence Hall to learn about the Integrated Design/Build process from the Campus Design and Planning Office.
-The residence hall houses upperclassmen.
+This residence hall houses second-year students and some upperclassmen.

 Ballard House, Fay House, and, Denison House, in the University's Historic District, as part of Faculty Row are named after prominent Gallaudet figures such as Melville Ballard, Charles Fay, and James Denison.